moniquemurphy/zakuro/README.md

 # zakuro
-A simple task list randomizer with priority
+A simple task list randomizer CLI with priority